lwhitler/thesis/README.md

-# Lily Whitler's Thesis Repo
+# Lily Whitler - Honors Thesis and ASU/NASA Space Grant

 For scripts, notes, and other miscellany.